-Paul Rivera, President and CEO of Electra Meccanica , "there is a multitude of light fleets, corporate and commercial applications in which individual occupants dominate ”.
-And in fact the Canadian company's goal is precisely the suppliers of hot or cold foods, or small deliveries.
+Paul Rivera, President and CEO of Mechanical Electra , "there is a multitude of light fleets, business and commercial applications where individual occupants dominate. " And in fact the Canadian company's goal is precisely the suppliers of hot or cold foods, or small deliveries.

 Some technical data